oruga-ui/oruga/packages/docs/themes/theme-bulma.md

 // This file is home to defaulted variables which need to be passed to Bulma, or to general defaulted variables which are not part of a particular component

-// adds :root variables also as :host
-$enable-host: true !default;

 $speed-slow: 150ms !default;
 $speed-slower: 250ms !default;